Home » How can you make your car last (almost) forever

 Lastly, a clean car is often a reliable car.
 Regular washing and occasional waxing protect the paint and exterior components from road debris and salt that can corrode surfaces.
 Routine cleaning also helps drivers spot minor issues early, such as stone chips or small paint cracks.
 Addressing these scars before they develop rust is an effective way to prevent long-term damage and preserve the vehicle’s structural integrity.

 Even with the best intentions, vehicles are mechanical machines with a defined lifespan in terms of years and mileage.
 Regular professional maintenance can significantly extend that life, but not every model is engineered to last the same way.
-Some vehicles, such as Lexus models, have earned strong reputations for long-term durability, while others are known to develop issues early.
+Some vehicles have earned strong reputations for long-term durability, while others are known to develop issues early.
 Choosing a reliable model is as important as maintaining it well.

 Automakers generally design cars to perform reliably when appropriately maintained, yet variations in engineering, components, and design choices mean some models age better than others.
 Understanding these limits helps set realistic expectations and make informed decisions about long-term care.